If you have any questions, call Catherine on 0735 506 6597

 New surgical techniques (e.g. laparoscopic or keyhole surgery) are being used to reduce the size of the abdominal wound and allow and faster or enhanced recovery.
 Robotic surgery techniques are now also used in certain situation to try and get a more accurate removal of the bowel.

 Chemotherapy has certainly been increasingly successful over the last few years as cancer research has led to the development of a number of new drugs which are now available.
 Aspirin-

-Glasgow Colorectal Centre surgeons, Richard Molloy and Graham MacKay are colorectal surgeons who specialise in diagnosing and treating bowel cancer.
+Glasgow Colorectal Centre surgeons, Richard Molloy and Ahmed Alani are colorectal surgeons who specialise in diagnosing and treating bowel cancer.
 The Centre is based at BMI Ross Hall hospital which has state of the art Endoscopy suite with the latest high definition Pentax colonoscopes, modern up to date CT and MR scanners, a fully equipped theatre and high dependency and intensive care unit.
 They work closely with their oncology, pathology, radiology and anaesthetic team to provide a fully integrated package of care for patients with bowel cancer.

 7 Rickett Street, London, SW6 1RU